VikSil/howtoquant-backend/README.md

 ## Project structure

-The project is built with Django framework, providing a set JSON API endpoints for retrieving and inserting data into MySQL database.
+The project is built with Django framework, providing a set of JSON API endpoints for retrieving and inserting data into MySQL database.
 The functionality is divided into apps (modules) as follows:

 * __Classifiers app__ - stores standartised re-usable data units representing sets of objects shared by other apps.
 The datasets are provided in SQL seed script for this app and canot be changed by the user.
 * __Staticdata app__ - stores information that is expected to rarely change and have infrequent additions once a mature dataset is established.
 By convention "static data" in finance is used in reference to instrument details/contract setup.
 This app also includes organizations that can be referenced by other entities and apps, such as funds, prime brokers, issuers and 3rd parties.
 This app provides functionality for requesting instrument data (equity only) from 3rd party API (Yahoo Finanace) and manual instrument setup.